tsyeyuanfeng/koa-validation/README.md

 # Koa Validation

+This is a fork of Koa Validation.
+I add koa2 support to it.
 Koa Validation is a validation middleware for Koa.
 Using Koa Validation, you can validate url params, url queries, request bodies, headers as well as files.
 The module also allows for nested queries and nested jsons to be validated.
 The plugin uses generators and hence syncronous database validations